 6. Super wood - Strong, versatile, moisture resistant and transparent?

-Wood is an incredibly versatile and resilient construction material but can be prone to moisture absorption, prompting it to shrink or swell, and can also fall foul of a range of pests, not to mention the vagueries of the British climate.
+Wood is an incredibly versatile and resilient construction material but can be prone to moisture absorption, prompting it to shrink or swell, and can also fall foul of a range of pests, not to mention the vagaries of the British climate.

-Enter acetylated wood from Accoya - pine bathed in a strong 'vinegar' which, when heated and pressurised, becomes supremely strong and durable as its chemical compounds change.
+Enter acetylated wood from Accoya - pine bathed in a strong 'vinegar' which, when heated and pressurized, becomes supremely strong and durable as its chemical compounds change.
 With Forest Stewardship Council (FSC) and Programme for the Endorsement of Forst Certification (PERC) certifications the treated timber is ideal for the construction of structural components, doors and windows, cladding or decking applications.

 We also recently reported on work at the KTH Royal Insitute of Technology in producing optically transparent wood with a myriad of potential applications.

 7. Steel-making substitutions - Reuse and recycle to drive eco-friendly efficiencies